claudiahill/claudiahill.github.io/README.md

 Claudia has had a long career in the **PrivateBanking** industry in Switzerland & Asia.
 She has held leadership positions at large companies, for international clients in private banking wealth management.

 She began her career in the **Front** as **Relationship Manager** as part of various wealth management projects for Credit Suisse Lugano as a finance professional in prestigious Career-Starter Program, before rising to CS Singapore spending 3 years overseeing clients investment pipeline immediately after the crisis; Author for corriere.it Lugano Group.
 She later joined Julius Bär Singapore and UBS as Relationship Manager having worked largely bringing in IWM beneficiaries, followed by a move back to Zurich in Foreign Exchange at Western Union Business Solutions.
-She moved back to Credit Suisse as **Business Manager**, Managing Critical Digital Projects for IWM rising to Director, and privileged Executive IWM Club.
+She moved back to Credit Suisse as **Business Manager**, Managing Critical Digital Projects for IWM rising to Director, and sponsorship to the Executive IWM Club.

 Learn more on  **LinkedIn**